matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 The `hardhat-zksync-upgradable` plugin is a Hardhat plugin that supports end-to-end pipelines for deploying and updating upgradable smart contracts on the zkSync Era network.

-The plugin is based on [@openzeppelin/hardhat-upgrades](https://www.npmjs.com/package/@openzeppelin/hardhat-upgrades) and [@openzeppelin/upgrades-core](https://www.npmjs.com/package/@openzeppelin/upgrades-core), plugins for deploying and managing upgradeable smart contracts on Ethereum network.
-The hardhat-zkSync-upgradable plugin provides an easy-to-use interface for interacting with the OpenZeppelin Upgrades Plugins within a Hardhat environment on zkSync.
+The plugin is based on [@openzeppelin/hardhat-upgrades](https://www.npmjs.com/package/@openzeppelin/hardhat-upgrades) and [@openzeppelin/upgrades-core](https://www.npmjs.com/package/@openzeppelin/upgrades-core) plugins for deploying and managing upgradeable smart contracts on the Ethereum network.
+The `hardhat-zkSync-upgradable` plugin provides an easy-to-use interface for interacting with the [OpenZeppelin Upgrades Plugins](https://docs.openzeppelin.com/upgrades-plugins) within a Hardhat environment on zkSync.

 ## Installation